maxime-dodin/p2p-chat/README.md

 usage with ./main -h

+first client usage: ./main -port 8080 -username Maxime

-fist user should provide a valid port otherwise it will be 8080 then the second must start with ./main -host {code give by the first client}
+then the second client should start with ./main -host {code give by the first client} -username Thomas

+I provide some test for the argument handling and the p2p network (host creation and connection)